algorandfoundation/algokit-avm-vscode-debugger/README.md

 - [`algokit-utils-ts`](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/docs/capabilities/debugging.md#debugging-utilities).

 Depending on the language you are using, you can use the above utilities to generate `source maps` for your TEAL as well as debug `traces` obtained from algod's `simulate` endpoint (which is also an entry point for this debugger extension).
 Alternatively, you can use the utilities as a reference for obtaining source maps and traces without `algokit-utils`.

+### Puya Source Maps

+To obtain puya source maps, ensure to set the `--output-source-map` flag to `true` when compiling your smart contract with `puya` and using the latest version of the `puya` compiler.

 ### Launch Configurations